 So you’re planning a trip to Colombia and you want to engage in some serious beach bumming?
-Cartagena Las Indias is an awesome destination in the North of Colombia.
-It’s Caribbean location already has you drooling over white sandy beaches and cocktails in the tropical sun…
+Cartagena Las Indias is an awesome destination in the North.
+It’s definitely one of the highlights of Colombia.
+Its Caribbean location already has you drooling over white sandy beaches and cocktails in the tropical sun…

 One short line of advice: not all of these beaches are inside the city of Cartagena.
 To find the most beautiful beaches, you might need to get out of the city for a bit.

 Let’s dive straight in and list all the very best beaches in Cartagena!

 Cartagena beaches are not really the most beautiful picture perfect beaches you can find in Colombia.

 I can assure you that there are beaches like that, but they’re just not in the city.

 You have to get out of the city for that!

 But still, if you’re in dire need of some beach time and Cartagena is where you are, then you should definitely check out these beaches!